No-Scalpel No-Needle Vasectomy

 What is a No-Scalpel Vasectomy?

-Studies have shown an eight times lower complication rate, quicker healing, and less intra-operative discomfort for a no-scalpel vasectomy compared to the more conventional approach.
-Not all vasectomy providers prefer this technique because it is much harder to learn how to do a vasectomy through a tiny 2mm central opening than it is to make sizeable cuts requiring sutures.
+Studies have shown an eight times lower complication rate, quicker healing, and less intra-operative discomfort for a no-scalpel vasectomy compared to the more conventional approach using a scalpel.

 When is the right time for vasectomy?